-- 315 Public Policy Public policy refers to the process of making and implementing public laws, rules, regulations, and programs and to the policy sciences, which evaluate existing public policies and new policy initiatives in order to assist policy makers.
+315 - Public Policy - Public policy refers to the process of making and implementing public laws, rules, regulations, and programs and to the policy sciences, which evaluate existing public policies and new policy initiatives in order to assist policy makers.
 This class will be divided roughly in half, with the first part of the class focusing on the making of public policy, and the second part focusing on evaluating public policies.
 The class is designed to provide students with an understanding of the complexity of making public policy, as well as perspective on implementing, evaluating, and adapting policies to reach collective goals.
 Offered alternate years.
 Three hours.
+Meagher.

-Meagher. - 316 Judicial Process and Behavior An analytical course dealing with the role of the judicial branch in America's political life.
+316 - Judicial Process and Behavior - An analytical course dealing with the role of the judicial branch in America's political life.
 The course explores the courts as political institutions, the processes courts use, the ways judges behave, influences on judges and justices, and the policy-making aspects of what judges do.
 The emphasis of this course is at the federal level, although consideration will be given to both state and federal courts and judges.
 Offered alternate years.
 Three hours.
-Bell - 317 The American Presidency A functional study of the American presidency analyzing the president's role in the formation of public policy and his participation in the national political system.
-Emphasis will be placed on concepts and techniques of presidential leadership, administrative control and political response, and innovation.
-Offered alternate years.
-Three hours.
-Meagher. - 318 Congress and the Political System An analytical treatment of the national legislature and its performance within the American political system.
-This study of the institutional environment of Congress will include consideration of recruitment patterns, internal leadership structures, the role of party, constituencies and interest groups, decision-making, and the relations with the bureaucracy.
-Offered alternate years.
-Three hours.
-Bell. - 319 Environmental Policy Students will be afforded the opportunity to develop an awareness and an appreciation of the national public policy-making process, especially as it applies to the environment.
-Students will be involved actively in the study of environmental policy making through a variety of approaches: seminar discussions, the case study approach to problem solving, cooperative research projects and presentations, and field trips.
-Same as EVST 319.
-Three hours.
-Staff.
+Bell.